lschock/CodeLou_fewd/README.md

     $("#dialogbox").dialog

-  //Reposition at top of page on refresh//
+  //Reposition at top of Home page on refresh//
     $(window).on('beforeunload', function () {
         $(window).scrollTop(0);
     });

-  //collapse navbar menu on click//
+  //collapse navbar menu on click in smaller screens//
   $(".navbar-nav li").click(function (event) {
     var toggle = $(".navbar-toggler").is(":visible");
     if (toggle) {